Tips for Packing

-- 2 Pairs Lightweight Liner Socks: Polypropylene (or polyester). (+)
+- 2 Pairs Lightweight Liner Socks: Polypropylene (or polyester).
+OPTIONAL. (+)

 - 1 Pair Light-Medium Weight Hiking Boots: Boots should be well broken in with solid ankle support and good treads.
 If you are just buying boots, make sure to do some hiking in the boots well before the trip.
 Also, feel free to bring them by the office if you want a staff member to ensure they are appropriate for this trip.
 These boots are critical to your being comfortable while backpacking.

 - 1 Pair of Sport Sandals: Sandals need to be securely fastened over heel (no flip flops).